eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-For each received connection request, the gRPC Commander Connection shall check the received version for compatibility and refuse the connection if the version is not provided or is not supported.
+For each received connection request, the gRPC Commander Connection shall:
+* check the received version for compatibility
+* refuse the connection if the version is not provided or is not supported.

 Tags:
 - gRPC_Commander_Connection